American Airlines Flight 191: Inadequate speed

 Wind-tunnel and flight-simulator tests were conducted to help understand the aircraft's trajectory after the engine detached and the left wing slats retracted.
 Those tests established that the damage to the wing's leading edge and retraction of the slats increased the stall speed of the left wing from 124 kn to 159 kn.
 The DC-10 incorporates two warning devices that might have alerted the pilots to the impending stall: the slat disagreement warning light, which should have illuminated after the uncommanded retraction of the slats, and the stick shaker on the captain's control column, which activates close to the stall speed.
-Both of these warning devices were powered by an electric generator driven by the number-one engine.
-Both systems became inoperable after the loss of that engine.
+Both of these warning devices were powered by an electric generator driven by the number-one engine, and both became inoperable after the loss of that engine.
 The first officer's control column was not equipped with a stick shaker; McDonnell Douglas offered the device as an option for the first officer, but American Airlines chose not to have it installed on its DC-10 fleet.
 Stick shakers for both pilots became mandatory in response to this accident.

 As the aircraft had reached V1, the crew was committed to takeoff, so they followed standard procedures for an engine-out situation.
 This procedure is to climb at the takeoff safety airspeed (V2) and attitude (angle), as directed by the flight director.
 The partial electrical power failure, produced by the separation of the left engine, meant that neither the stall warning nor the slat retraction indicator was operative.
 Therefore, the crew did not know that the slats on the left wing were retracting.
 This retraction significantly raised the stall speed of the left wing.
 Thus, flying at the takeoff safety airspeed caused the left wing to stall while the right wing was still producing lift, so the aircraft banked sharply and uncontrollably to the left.
 Simulator recreations after the accident determined that "had the pilot maintained excess airspeed the accident may not have occurred."